thumbnail image

 We can shift from “Me” to “We” thinking by moving from a constructed identity that’s centered on the self as limited to the boundaries of our body, to one that includes the sense of being a member of a larger whole.

 Why “Me” to “We” thinking?
-First, the most effective cultures arise when people want to belong to them - where they know their contributions matter - cultures focused on the general well-being of everyone.
+First, the most effective cultures arise when people want to belong to them - where they know their contributions matter - cultures focused on the general well-being and specific needs of every individual.

-Secondly, we’re pre-wired for “We” or relational thinking:
+Secondly, it's only natural.
+We’re come pre-wired for “We” or relational thinking:

 Definition of The Mind (verb) by Daniel J. Siegel MD: